ACMC Academy Applications

 The ACMC Foundation is now accepting applications for the Anil G. Patel, MD Memorial Scholarship.
 The one-time, $1,000 scholarship is open to graduates of a public or private high school in the following Ohio counties: Ashtabula, Lake, Geauga, Trumbull – with preference being given to applicants from Ashtabula County.
 Applicants must be enrolled full time in an accredited medical school in the United States.
 The deadline to submit an application is December 15.

 Download the Patel Scholarship Application.

 ACMC Foundation Now Accepting Applications for Patel Scholarship

 The ACMC Foundation is now accepting applications for the ACMC Foundation Anil G. Patel, MD Memorial Scholarship.
 The deadline to submit an application is December 15.

 The scholarship will provide a one-time $1,000 scholarship paid directly to the recipient's accredited medical school.

 For more information download the Patel Scholarship Application and the Patel Scholarship Overview.

-Wells Fargo Does Well at
+Wells Fargo Does Well at ACMC Foundation Golf Classic

-ACMC Foundation hosted the 19th Annual Golf Classic at Harbor Golf Club and Martini's on Thursday, June 18 with skills contests, raffles, and giveaways, including a giveaway of a ticket "Player Package" to the PGA Bridgestone Invitational.
+ACMC Foundation hosted the 19th Annual Golf Classic at Harbor Golf Club and Martini's on Thursday, June 18th with skills contests, raffles, and giveaways, including a giveaway of a ticket "Player Package" to the PGA Bridgestone Invitational.